peterw-github/Regression_Housing/README.md

 The Ridge model **predicted the sale price of 292 different homes, and on average, was off by about $13,182, according to Mean Absolute Error (MAE), or $18,828 if using Remote Mean Squared Error (RMSE), which is more sensitive to outliers.**

 This does seem like a fair bit of money honestly, 13 thousand dollars and 18 thousand dollars, but proportionally speaking, the median sale price amongst all 1460 houses in the dataset, was $163,000.
-So **MAE / RMSE are only 8% and 12% of the size of the median**, which isn't too bad, especially for a fairly basic ML model, which is just a variant of Linear Regression, but for improvements, I'm sure some different model ensembles could achieve better accuracy.
+So **MAE / RMSE are 8% and 12% of the size of the median**, which isn't too bad IMO, especially for a fairly basic ML model, which is just a variant of Linear Regression, but for improvements, I'm very confident some different model ensembles could achieve better accuracy.

 <br>
 <br>